 Is panting a sign of anxiety in dogs?

 While a breathing condition or temperature control can cause panting, dogs also pant because of stress and anxiety.
 If a dog is panting and seeking a quiet and calm place or shelter, it’s likely they are feeling stressed.
-Anxious panting can be accompanied by other behaviors as well.
+Anxious panting can be accompanied by other signs of dog anxiety, such as yawning, scratching and destructive chewing.

 Why is My Dog Shaking and Panting?